Kolmogorov-size particles in homogeneous and isotropic turbulence: Flow modulation

 This scenario only partially agrees with the results of \cite{schneiders-etal-2017} for decaying homogeneous isotropic turbulence laden with Kolmogorov-size particles.
 They also found that particles favour events with axial strain ($Q<0$ and $R<0$) and biaxial strain ($Q<0$ and $R>0$), as shown by the occurrence of a point at the left-Vieillefosse tail and by the more pronounced right-Vieillefosse tail in figure 20 of their paper.
 However, they did not report an increase of the probability of events with $Q>0$ like in the present case.
 It is worth mentioning, however, that they do report a global increase of the vortex stretching.
+A possible explanation of this difference is the lower Reynolds number they considered ($Re_\lambda \approx 79$ at the initial time) that does not ensure a proper separation of scales, in particular at larger times when turbulence decays.
 Compared to larger particles with size in the inertial range of scales, the scenario is completely different: in fact, \cite{cannon-olivieri-rosti-2024} found that when large particles are added both $Q$ and $R$ are reduced.
 Besides energising the small scales, large particles indeed behave also as obstacles for the large flow structures, largely weakening thus the energy content at the large scales. \cite{cannon-olivieri-rosti-2024} only observed an increase of the probability in the strain-dominated region (that we also observe), which is an indication of the intense dissipation regions that arise around the particles.

 Additional insights are provided by looking separately at the invariants of $S_{ij}$ and $W_{ij}$; see figure \ref{fig:QSQWmap}.
 In particular, we consider their second invariants, i.e.